taoplusplus/botw-resources/README.md

 ## All Main Quests
 *Destroy Ganon after completing every other main quest.*

-[todo] No Restrictions WR route https://celer.itntpiston.app/#/gh/taoplusplus/amqnr/
+[todo] No Restrictions WR route

-[todo] Restricted WR route https://celer.itntpiston.app/#/gh/taoplusplus/amqr/
+[todo] Restricted WR route
 *Heart upgrades must come from spirit orbs collected from completed shrines or from heart containers received from completing divine beasts.*

 ## All Shrines
 *Destroy Ganon after completing every shrine.*

-[todo] No Restrictions WR route https://celer.itntpiston.app/#/gh/taoplusplus/allshrines/
+No Restrictions WR route https://celer.itntpiston.app/#/gh/taoplusplus/allshrines/

-[todo] Restricted WR route https://celer.itntpiston.app/#/gh/taoplusplus/asr/
+[todo] Restricted WR route
 *Use of the Shrine Coordinate Warp glitch is banned.*

 SCW: *use one shrine's elevator to enter another*